-I’m a PhD candidate in Statistics & Data Science at Carnegie Mellon University, working with Brian Junker.
+I am currently finishing my PhD in Statistics & Data Science at Carnegie Mellon University under the supervision of Brian Junker.
+This fall, I start as an Assistant Professor of Statistics at Swarthmore College.
 I received my MS in Statistics from CMU in 2015, and my BA in Mathematics with a minor in Computer Science in 2014 at the College of Saint Benedict.

-I am primarily interested in better understanding individual differences among decision-makers, particularly in high-stakes situations.
+I am primarily interested in statistical models for complex human decision-making, particularly in high-stakes situations.
 I work with the center for statistics and applications in forensic evidence (CSAFE), and am adapting psychometric models for forensic science settings including lineup design and proficiency exams.
 I have also worked on probabilistic graphical models for combining evidence and the application of new statistical methodology and experimental design for eyewitness identification procedures.

 I am also an active member of the statistics education (StatEd) research group at Carnegie Mellon.
 We are currently working on redesigning our introductory statistics course to include modern data science concepts, active learning, and adaptive material.
 Part of this redesign includes developing a more effective assessment to identify misconceptions among introductory-level students.

 Broadly speaking, I am interested in data visualization, latent variable models, bayesian methods, social science applications, and statistics education.